 Graphical River Forecast - How to Use This Product

 The graphical river forecast product is issued each morning and is updated as needed during significant runoff events.
 It is not intended to serve as a substitute for official flood watches, warnings, advisories, or statements issued by NWS Forecast Offices.
-The information presented represents the output of the NWSRFS modeling system as adjusted by on-duty operational hydrologists.
+The information presented represents the output of the CHPS modeling system as adjusted by on-duty operational hydrologists.
 The forecast is specific for the river and location identified in bold letters across the top of the graphic.The forecast issuance time and the expected time of the next forecast is located directly underneath the header.
-The monitor stage and flood stage for the specified forecast point location are provided below the previous mentioned information.
+The Action/Monitor stage, Minor Flood stage, Moderate Flood stage, and Major Flood stage for the specified forecast point location are provided below the previous mentioned information.

 River Location and Forecast Issuance Times Banner

-The top graphic plot depicts 10 days of rain plus snowmelt (rain+melt) in inches.
-Unless labeled otherwise, the values on this graph are reflective of the average over the entire watershed above this location on the river.
+The top graphic plot depicts 10 days of basin average precipitation in inches.
+Unless labeled otherwise, the values on this graph are reflective of the average over the river basin at this location on the river.
 The first 5 days are observed and the latter 5 are forecast.
-Observed rain+melt is computed from observed precipitation and air temperature.
-Forecast rain+melt is computed from forecast precipitation, air temperature, and snowline elevation.

 The lower graphic shows a total of 10 days of streamflow comprised of observed (blue), forecast (green) and guidance (magenta) periods.
 The axis on the left is stage in feet and the axis on the right is discharge in cubic feet per second (cfs).
 The observed period covers the past 5 days.
 Observed data are preliminary and subject to change at a later date.